oct 5 2020 | ⏳: 2 mins

 With all the stops I made in the past year and half, I am finding myself returning to the city I have gotten to love: Asheville, North Carolina.

-This is the place that was my homebase during the summer of 2018, where I took up a seasonal job as a wilderness trail maintainer.
+This is the place that was my homebase during the summer of 2018, where I took up a seasonal job in forestry.

 And my decision to live here for the next six months is my deliberate attempt to reconnect with a place that is so dear to my identity.

 The Southern Appalachians are where I had finally become comfortable with my self-identity two years ago, having lived as a foreigner of other's cultures for more than a decade.